-Before starting fluvastatin, you should be placed on a cholesterol-lowering diet.
+Before starting fluvastatin, you should be following a cholesterol-lowering diet.
 If appropriate, your health care professionals will discuss an individualized program of weight control and physical exercise with you.

 The recommended adult dose of fluvastatin ranges from 20 mg to 80 mg daily.
 Up to 60 mg daily can be taken as one dose in the evening or at bedtime.
-The 80 mg daily dose can be taken as one 40 mg capsule twice daily, with or after meals, or as one extended-release capsule taken once daily.
+The 80 mg daily dose can be taken as one 40 mg capsule twice daily, with or after meals, or as one 80 mg extended-release capsule taken once daily.
 (The extended-release capsule may be taken at any time of day, but should be taken at the same time every day.)

 Fluvastatin may be taken with or without food, but it should be taken consistently with regard to food (always with food or always without food).